First Public Display of 16-meter-long Papyrus Found in Saqqara Casket

-The Saqqara site, a vast necropolis of the ancient Egyptian capital Memphis, is a UNESCO World Heritage site that's home to pyramids, animal burials, and ancient Christian monasteries.
+The Saqqara site where it was discovered, a vast necropolis of the ancient Egyptian capital Memphis, is a UNESCO World Heritage site that's home to pyramids, animal burials, and even ancient Christian monasteries.

 - Major Discoveries of Coffins, Burial Shafts and Texts Made in Saqqara